MrScislowski/ProgrammingPortfolio/Resume_DataScience.md

 ## Objective statement

 For the past 12 years I have been a high school computer science / math teacher.
-I am a lifelong lover of learning, and have enjoyed the challenge of connecting high school math/science content to more advanced applications in physics, algorithms, and other familiar fields.
-The most rewarding part of my job has been analyzing performance data and streamlining workflows using the analytical skills and experience I developed during my time in college and graduate school.
+I am a lifelong learner, and enjoyed the challenge of connecting high school math/science content to more advanced applications in physics, algorithms, and other familiar fields.
+But the most rewarding part of my job has been analyzing performance data and streamlining workflows using the analytical skills and experience I developed during my time in college and graduate school.
 I would like to transition to a career where I can apply and hone those skills in more depth.

 ## Education